Subscribe and receive the latest news from the industry Article

 According to Adobe Analytics, U.S. consumers spent a record $7.9 billion in online sales on Black Friday and on the Thanksgiving holiday, up 17.9 percent from a year ago.
 (Source: Reuters.)
 The National Retail Federation reports that, over the course of the five-day weekend, more than 174 million Americans went shopping and spent an average of $335.47, with older Millennials (25- to 34-year-olds) spending the most ($419.52).

 Toy sales began in earnest back in September, says research firm The NPD Group, with many retailers, both online and in-store, aggressively promoting savings and deals for early birds.
-But, despite Thanksgiving
+But, despite Thanksgiving weekend steals and early incentives, NPD predicts sales will continue through the season for a bulk of shoppers.

 "Despite the early start, consumers will naturally wait until the week before Christmas to shop as they anticipate better bargains," says Juli Lennett, senior vice president, industry analyst, toys, The NPD Group.
 "This is especially true this year because there will be a Saturday and Sunday before Christmas to shop."